 In layman’s terms, the optimal outcome from life coaching is honing skills that increase space for personal development.

-We won’t delve too deeply into the psychology behind coaching (trust us, it’s rather extensive!), but as personal development is important for any individual looking to succeed in life, it’s unsurprising that the use of coaching tools often separates the wheat from the chaff.
+We won’t delve too deeply into the psychology behind coaching (trust us, it’s rather extensive!), but as personal development is important for any individual looking to succeed in life, it’s unsurprising that using coaching tools often separates the wheat from the chaff.

-However, to get straight to the point, we’ve summarised some of the top reasons that clients choose to implement coaching tools into their business models!
+However, to get straight to the point, we’ve summarized some of the top reasons clients choose to implement coaching tools into their business models!

 - Coaching tools empower clients and allow them to discover their own personal strengths and weaknesses

-- The implementation of coaching tools only occurs in a safe environment which allows clients the perfect space to grow and learn
+- The implementation of coaching tools only occurs in a safe environment, which allows clients a safe space to grow and learn

 - Life coaching has a distinctive client-centric approach that caters to an individual’s needs, strengths and wants